johanengstrand/xbee-resources/README.md

 There are various settings here which are self-explanatory, though it is important to note that the TX interval works a little different than one might think:
 If the TX interval is set to e.g. 250 ms packets will actually *not* be sent exactly 4 times per second, instead the transmitter will wait for confirmation that the packet was received correctly before sending the next packet, which causes packets to be sent less frequently than the user-defined setting.

+**IMPORTANT:** All other open XCTU consoles that are occupying an Xbee serial connection must be closed before the test!
+If not closed, XCTU may ruin the measurement due to lag!

 You can now run the test, though the recorded data is to my knowledge not available as a file on your computer; you can however save the graph itself by right-clicking on it.
 It is a good idea to take a screenshot of the entire window as well.